Failure of famous functional inequalities on Finsler manifolds: the influence of $S$-curvature: Influence of -curvature on geometric aspects: proof of Theorems

-It is clear that $F_a$ interpolates between the Funk metric \eqref{specialfunk} for $a=1$ with ${\bf K}=-1/4$ and ${\bf S}_a=(n+1)/2,$ and the Hilbert/Klein metric for $a=0$ with ${\bf K}=-1$ and ${\bf S}_a=0$, where ${\bf S}_a$ denotes the $S$-curvature of the Busemann--Hausdorff measure $\m_a$.
-Note that $(\mathbb B^n,F_a)$ is a Randers-type projectively flat Finsler space with the reversibility $\lambda_{F_a}(\mathbb B^n)=\frac{1+a}{1-a}$ for $a\in [0,1)$ and $\lambda_{F_1}(\mathbb B^n)=+\infty$.
-Moreover, in Kaj\'ant\'o and Krist\'aly \cite[Theorems 1.1\&1.2]{KK-JGA} -- up to an isometry -- it is proved that the flag curvature and $S$-curvature of $F_a$ with $a\in (0,1)$, can be estimated as moreover, these estimates are \textit{sharp} for every $a\in (0,1)$.
-In particular, for every $a\in [0,1)$ one has that $\inf_{(x,y)\in T\mathbb B^n}{\bf S}_a(x,y)=0$, thus Theorem \ref{reversibinfite} does not apply (i.e., $0=h<k$).
-However, by using Theorem \ref{theorem-final}, elementary estimates as in \cite{KR} and the validity of famous functional inequalities on Riemannian Cartan--Hadamard manifolds, see \cite{HKZ,K2}, we can state: \begin{proposition} Let $a\in [0,1]$, and consider the interpolated Funk-type metric space $(\mathbb B^n,F_a,\m_a)$ endowed with its natural Busemann--Hausdorff measure $\m_a$.
-Then the Hardy inequality, Heisenberg--Pauli--Weyl uncertainty principle and Caffarelli--Kohn--Nirenberg inequality hold on $(\mathbb B^n,F_a,\m_a)$ -- with possibly not sharp constants -- if and only if $a\in [0,1)$. \end{proposition}
+Nevertheless, by combining Theorem \ref{theorem-final} with elementary estimates as in \cite{KR} and the validity of famous functional inequalities on Riemannian Cartan--Hadamard manifolds \cite{HKZ,K2}, we obtain the following sharp criterion: \begin{proposition} Let $a\in [0,1]$, and consider the interpolated Funk-type space $(\mathbb B^n,F_a,\m_a)$ endowed with its natural Busemann--Hausdorff measure $\m_a$.
+Then the Hardy inequality, Heisenberg--Pauli--Weyl uncertainty principle, and Caffarelli--Kohn--Nirenberg inequality hold on $(\mathbb B^n,F_a,\m_a)$ -- with possibly not sharp constants -- if and only if $a\in [0,1)$. \end{proposition}